 In a challenging economic climate, it is no surprise that claimants may be reluctant to embark on expensive litigation with its inherent risks.
 The DBA model therefore presents claimants with an opportunity to access justice and pursue their claims with the added confidence that because of the shared litigation risk, solicitors and their clients are working towards the common goal of recovery from the opposing party.
 However, the nature of the risk posed to solicitors agreeing to provide services on a DBA basis: that they might receive no payment for their services as well as being liable to unrecoverable barrister’s fees, mean that DBAs are only likely to be offered to clients who have high value claims with both strong prospects of success and recoverability.

-Christopher Gupta is a trainee solicitor at Rubric Lois King, a firm of solicitors based in Birmingham’s Calthorpe Estate.
 The firm’s litigation team specialises in civil & commercial litigation and dispute resolution.
 For further information regarding litigation services or funding agreements, call 0121 450 7800 or send an e-mail to email@example.com.